 In the SaaS world — especially with intranets built around Office 365 — companies risk offering an experience that’s as fragmented as the increasing number of applications their employees are using to do their jobs.
 This can be confusing, because just as company communication must be individually relevant in order for maximum engagement, its distribution should be personalized and focused.

 A modern employee intranet consolidates access across multiple applications.
-Employees are granted a clear entry into their digital workplace via a single application that contains only the content and tools that are individually relevant to them.
+Employees have a clear entryway into their digital workplace via a single application that contains only the content and tools that are individually relevant to them.

 Modern organizations would be wise to adopt this less-is-more approach, putting a greater focus on employee engagement and culture with a mobile intranet based around communication.

 6. The Cloud Has Revolutionized the Digital Workplace ☁️